-Dr. Maureen Black is an international expert in early childhood development.
-She is the John A. Scholl MD and Mary Louise School MD Endowed Professor in the Departments of Pediatrics and of Epidemiology and Public Health at the University of Maryland School of Medicine and director of the Growth and Nutrition Clinic, a multidisciplinary clinic for children with poor growth and feeding problems.
+Dr. Maureen Black is a distinguished Fellow and an international expert in early childhood development.
+She is a Professor in the Departments of Pediatrics at the University of Maryland School of Medicine, where she was the John A. Scholl MD and Mary Louise Scholl MD Endowed Professor from 2003 to 2021.
 She is also an adjunct professor in the Center for Human Nutrition, Johns Hopkins Bloomberg School of Public Health and the Department of Psychology at the University of Maryland Baltimore County.

 Dr. Black is a licensed psychologist.
 For over 25 years, she directed an interdisciplinary clinic for young children with growth and/or feeding problems.
 She also directed the Maryland site of Children’s HealthWatch, a nonpartisan research network of health care providers committed to improving children’s health in America.
 Her expertise is in the prevention of health disparities associated with threats to children’s early development, including poverty, nutritional deficiencies (e.g., food insecurity and micronutrient deficiencies), and lack of early learning opportunities.